learn-co-curriculum/dsc-join-statements-lab/README.md

 ## Summary

-Congratulations!
+Congrats!
 You now know how to use join statements, along with leveraging your foreign keys knowledge!